 - SM [,XXXXXX] Set File Mask.
 Controller file mask (Appendix C) is set to XXXXXX (octal).
 Default case is 000002 (octal) which equals cylinder mode. - SN Saves the current cylinder, head, and sector for use at a later time.
 The value saved may be recalled with a RN instruction. $(N = \emptyset, 1, \text{ or } 2)$ - ST Status.
-Issues a status command to controller to obtain new values for SMTATUS-1 and STATUS-2 words. - TB [,N] Transfer Buffer.
+Issues a status command to controller to obtain new values for STATUS-1 and STATUS-2 words. - TB [,N] Transfer Bluffer.
 Transfer first N words of read buffer to write buffer.
-(N = number of words transferred.) $\emptyset \le N \le 1024$ .
-(Default = 128.) - TC,CCC,X,Y Transfer cylinder CCC from surface X to surface Y. This instruction can only be used on a 7905 drive and is intended primarily for transferring those cylinders which were not transferred correctly with the TS,X,Y instruction.
-It is the same as the TS instruction except only cylinder CCC is transferred rather than all the cylinders on the surface.
-(Refer to the TS instruction for further information.) - Note: The PROTECT switch must be ON for surface X and OFF for surface Y, and the drive FORMAT switch must be ON. - TS,X,Y Transfer surface X to surface Y. This instruction can only be used on a 7905 and is intended primarily for saving and restoring the fixed surface.
+(N = number of words transferred.) $0 \le N \le 1024$ for 32K-bytes of memory and 8192 for 64K-bytes - TC,CCC,X,Y Transfer cylinder CCC from surface X to surface Y. This instruction can only be used on a 7905 or 7906 Drive and is intended primarily for transferring those cylinders which were not transferred correctly with the TS instruction.
+(Refer to the TS instruction for further information.) - Note: The PROTECT switch must be ON for surface X and OFF for surface Y, and the drive FORMAT switch must be ON. - TS,X,Y Transfer surface X to surface Y. This instruction can only be used on a 7905 or 7906 and is intended primarily for saving and restoring the fixed surface.
 The information transferred from surface X to surface Y includes the 128 data words in each sector and the sync, cylinder, head/sector, CRC, and six ECC words.
 (This is accomplished by using the Read Full Sector and Write Full Sector instructions.)
 As a result, an attempt to read or verify surface Y will result in a "head/sector compare" error unless the head address written in the sector preamble is equal to the physical head being addressed.

-In addition, check that the drive can read from the fixed surface by performing the read operation in example 4 of the Helpful Hints portion of this manual.
+Before transferring surfaces, check that the drive can read from the fixed surface by performing the read operation in example 4 of the Helpful Hints portion of this manual.